JCSmillie/MOSBasic/README.md

  * Assign devices single, masss (scan from the command line,) or by file
  * Deassign device (send to Limbo) single, masss (scan from the command line,) or by file
  * Wipe device (requires device to have recently checked in)

+ **NOTE** There are some pre-requisites for this project now in 2025.
+Hoping to keep to the standards though.

  Today if you type the _mosbasic_ command with no argument it tells you it can do the following things:
  ```